December 08, 2020

 Should you tenant be vacating your property, we are still permitted to conduct a final inspection to ensure that the property has been left in a satisfactory condition.

 Will routine inspections be taking place?

-In some circumstances routine inspections will may be held virtually.
-If your property is scheduled for a routine inspection, we may require assistance from your tenant to take a series of detailed photographs and/or a video walk through of your property.
+Routine inspections are allowed to proceed either in person or virtually.
+If your property is scheduled for a routine inspection your property manager will be in touch, we may require assistance from your tenant to take a series of detailed photographs and/or a video walk through of your property.